Nchrist89/Palms-Peaks-P1/README.md

 ## Testing

-Testing was done throughout the entire build of the website.
+Testing has been conducted throughout the entire build of the website.
 The website was deployed early to ensure that along the way any issues were dealt with prior to adding further features to ensure the build was being maintained and any issues and bugs were fixed.
-I utilized Chrome developer tools while checking any issues I faced, pinpointing where problems have arised from and resolving them.
+I utilized Chrome developer tools while checking any issues I faced, pinpointing where problems have originated from and resolving them.

 ### W3C Validator

-The W3C validator was used to validate the HTML on all pages of the website.
-It was also used to validate CSS in the style.css file.
+The W3C validator has been used to validate the HTML on all pages of the website.
+It has also been used to validate CSS in the style.css file.

 * [Index page HTML](docs/readme-docs/readme-images/validation-home.png)
 * [Gallery Page HTML](docs/readme-docs/readme-images/validation-Gallery.png)